zuozhenggh/learning-library/data-management-library/big-data/bds/bds-access-utility-node/bds-access-utility-node.md

 Before you can access CM and Hue on the utility nodes using a Web browser, you must also open the ports associated with both services.
 You do this by adding an ingress rule to a security list for each service.
 You will do this in **Lab 5, Use Cloudera Manager (CM) and Hue to Access a BDS Cluster**.
 See [Define Security Rules](https://docs.oracle.com/en/cloud/paas/big-data-service/user/configure-security-rules-network.html#GUID-42EDCC75-D170-489E-B42F-334267CE6C92)

 In this lab, you will use the **Oracle Cloud Infrastructure Cloud Shell**, which is a web browser-based terminal accessible from the **Oracle Cloud Console**.
 You'll gather some information about your network and your cluster utility nodes, and then you'll pass that information to the **`oci network`** command that you will use to map the private IP addresses of the utility nodes to two new public IP addresses.
 Finally, you learn how to edit an existing public IP address.
-To perform this task, you must have a cluster running in a VCN in your tenancy, and that cluster must have a regional, public subnet.

 ### Objectives